KauaneAlmeida/KauaneAlmeida/README.md

 ## Hello, Kauane here! 👋
 - 🎓 Currently studying the ways of the technology and it's magic programming.
-- 💗 In love especially with the back-end and design area.
+- 💗 In love especially creating innovative solutions and exploring new technologies.
 - 📆 Age: 20 yo.

 <div style="display: inline_block" align="center">